bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 To assess statistical significance of multivariate distance and contrasts, group-level Monte-Carlo non-parametric statistical testing using 10000 permutations was conducted on searchlight distance maps with Threshold-Free-Cluster-Enhancement correction and thresholded at $p<.05$ (with confidence interval $\pm.0044$ for 10000 permutations) with a minimum cluster size of 25 features.

-The MVPA analysis was based on PyMVPA software [@hanke_pymvpa_2009] package with additional development of custom samples extraction, cross-validation scheme, Searchlight and measures to adapt to the study design and data.
+The MVPA analysis was done using the PyMVPA software [@hanke_pymvpa_2009] package with additional development of custom samples extraction, cross-validation scheme, Searchlight and measures to adapt to the study design and data.

 ## Results